mysterious-coding/base_entranced/README.md

 ####"Joined the red/blue team" message
 See when someone joined a team in the center of your screen in siege mode.

-#### `/pause` and `/unpause`
+#### `pause` and `unpause`
-Use command `/pause` or `/unpause` (also can be called as vote) to stop the game temporarily.
+Use command `pause` or `unpause` (also can be called as vote) to stop the game temporarily.
 Useful if someone lags out.
 Stops game timer, siege timer, spawn timer, etc.

-#### `/whois`
+#### `whois`
-Use command `/whois` to see a list of everyone in the server as well as their most-used alias.
+Use command `whois` to see a list of everyone in the server as well as their most-used alias.
 Optionally specify a client number or partial name to see the top aliases of that particular player.

 #### Auto-click on death
 If you die 1 second before the spawn, the game now automatically "clicks" on your behalf to make the respawn.

 #### Random teams/capts
-Use `/randomteams 2 2` for random 2v2, etc. and `/randomcapts` for random captains.
-Use `/shuffleteams 2 2` for random teams that are different from the current teams.
-Make sure clients use `/ready` to be eligible for selection (or use `/forceready`/`/forceunready` through rcon)
+Use `randomteams 2 2` for random 2v2, etc. and `randomcapts` for random captains.
+Use `shuffleteams 2 2` for random teams that are different from the current teams.
+Make sure clients use `ready` to be eligible for selection (or use `forceready``forceunready` through rcon)

-#### `/specall`
+#### `specall`
-Use the rcon command `/specall` to force all players to spec.
+Use the rcon command `specall` to force all players to spec.

 #### Start round with one player
 No longer need two players to start running around ingame in siege mode.